ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 }
 ```

-While .NET does not have full DateTime parsing on Span<byte>, it happily does have number parsing, so we can construct the DateTime from parts like we tried earlier.
-(And even though that wasn't faster for Span<char>, the same idea might work here).
+While .NET does not have full DateTime parsing on Span\<byte\>, it does have number parsing, so we can construct the DateTime from parts just like our previous attempt.
+(And even though that wasn't faster for Span\<char\>, the same idea might work here).

 How does it do?

 The runtime goes from **878 ms** (Span and DateTimeOffset.ParseExact, our previous best) to **592 ms**.
+We're now **11.6x faster** than the original code.

 We're starting to get close to our 200 ms goal.
-Note that the code has gotten weirder and more complex with each of the last few optimizations.
-Our first changes kept the code pretty clear, but we've started trading higher complexity (and stricter input file requirements) for our gains, and so it's worth thinking briefly about whether this code will still be ok for our team to maintain.
+Note that the code has started to get weirder and more complex with the last few optimizations.
+Our first changes kept the code pretty clear, but we've started trading higher complexity (and stricter input file requirements) for our gains.
+It's worth thinking about whether our team will still be comfortable owning and maintaining this code.

 ## Handwritten Parsing Function

-I didn't expect to be able to achieve much more speed parsing DateTimes - we're using some very optimized methods now - but decided to step into the code and look.
+I didn't expect to be able to achieve much more speed parsing DateTimes - we're using some very optimized methods now - but let's  step into the framework code again and see if it's doing any extra work we don't want.

 ![Utf8Parser-TryPartInto32D](img/Utf8Parser-TryPartInto32D.png)

-Utf8Parser has (unavoidable) code to look for sign characters and is designed to stop at the first non-digit (for use when you don't know how long the number will be).
+Utf8Parser has code to look for sign characters (but no NumberStyles.None flag to pass) and is designed to stop at the first non-digit (for when you don't know how long the number will be).
 Could we write a simpler implementation ourselves?

 I want to **just parse digits** and only care about stopping on errors after every digit has been chewed through.
 Here's what that looks like: